Summary

 PD3 | V3 = 5.55 |

-The measured S-parameters for ports 1 and 2 over a frequency range between 9.5 GHz to 10.5 GHz are presented in Fig. 6.
-As can be seen from these figures, the insertion loss in a fully on state is around -10.2 dB.
-The insertion loss at port 2 is fully in line with the simulations.
+The measured S-parameters for ports 1, 2 and 12 over a frequency range between 9.5 GHz to 10.5 GHz are presented in Figs. 10 and 11.
+As can be seen from these figures, the insertion loss in a fully on state varies from -10.2 dB (port 2) and 14.15 dB (port 12).
+The insertion loss at port 2 is fully in line with the simulations, however, the measured insertion loss at port 12 is lower than predicted by approximately 3.5 dB.
+There are several possible reasons for this behaviour:

 S21 max (dB) | S21 max with PDs OFF (dB) | Dynamic range (dB) | Average dynamic range (dB) | |